Criminal Justice & Administration Graduate Certificates Areas of Interest

-An online Criminal Justice & Administration Graduate Certificate is an additional qualification taken after completing a master's degree.
-You may hear them referred to by alternate names, including post-graduate certificate and post-master's certificate.
+An online Criminal Justice & Administration Graduate Certificate is an additional qualification taken after completing a bachelor’s or master's degree.
+You may hear them referred to by alternate names, including post-bachelor’s certificate, post-graduate certificate, or post-master's certificate.
 The purpose of these certificate programs is to impart additional knowledge and skills so the student may work in a certain niche with high-level specialist training.
 In some careers, the student will need prior expert knowledge to be eligible for the graduate certificate program.

 Some key points to note before you apply for an online graduate certificate program: